 - A splenectomy for patients who make antibodies against their healthy blood cells.

-If leukaemia does not respond to treatment, the disease is called refractory.
-If CLL becomes resistant to 1 drug, the drug no longer works; other treatments or drugs are often recommended.
+Refractory CLL refers to the condition where the leukemia does not respond to treatment.
+If CLL becomes resistant to 1 drug, the drug no longer works; then there might be the need of other treatments or drugs.
 Palliative care will also be essential to help relieve symptoms and side effects.

 For many people, a diagnosis of refractory CLL is very stressful and difficult to bear.

 Treatment aims to relieve symptoms from CLL and reduce the quantity of remaining CLL as much as possible.
-A complete remission (CR) happens when the doctor cannot find evidence of remaining leukaemia after continuous testing.
-A partial remission (PR) is when there is some leukaemia remaining.
+A complete remission (CR) happens when the doctor cannot find evidence of remaining leukemia after continuous testing.
+A partial remission (PR) is when there is some leukemia remaining.

 A PR is most common for CLL people who receive the current standard treatments.
 With a PR, patients can feel well with normal blood counts, have no swollen spleen or lymph nodes, and have noticeable amounts of CLL in the bone marrow.

 New monitoring methods, known as minimal residual disease (MRD) methods, can better find fewer abnormal lymphocytes and differentiate between healthy and abnormal lymphocytes.
-MRD methods are now being used often to determine the depth of remission in patients with CLL.
+MRD methods now help to determine the depth of remission in patients with CLL.

 The aim of newer, more intensive treatments or targeted therapies is to kill more cancer cells in the hope of extending a person’s life.
 In the future, the definition of complete remission in CLL is likely to change with advancements in technology.
 For instance, some sensitive tests can find minimal abnormal DNA changes specific to CLL levels.
-When these sensitive tests can not find any CLL, it is called molecular remission.
+Molecular remission is when these sensitive tests can not find any CLL.

 Remission and chance of recurrence